gabriellalmeida/Live-Angular-app-em-servico/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## projeto de teste para o netlify
+## projeto de teste e prática para o netlify

 pode ser acessado em: https://live-angular-dio.netlify.app